Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: Introduction

 Along with the aforementioned theoretical frameworks, star-disk encounters have been explored in several numerical simulations in the past.
-Roughly speaking, the relevant numerical aspects include dynamical interaction and emission process.
-A minimum set-up for studying the dynamics involves a compact object or a star that (repeatedly) enters a pre-existing disk.
-For example, \citet{ivanov1998hydrodynamics} studied the dynamics of a companion black hole ploughing through the accretion disk of an SMBH, finding two-sided plumes of ejecta, above and below the plane of the disk. \citet{lam2025black} studied the outcome of an intermediate mass black hole (IMBH) interacting with a SMBH disk, they found similar ejecta formation and substantial accretion onto the orbiting IMBH. \citet{ressler2024black} investigated a black hole interacting with pre-existing magnetically-arrested disk and found enhanced outflow as the companion black hole perturbed the disk on an orbit with high inclination.
+Roughly speaking, the relevant numerical aspects include the dynamical interaction and the emission process.
+A minimum set-up for studying the (hydro-)dynamics involves a compact object or a star that (repeatedly) enters a pre-existing disk.
+For example, \citet{ivanov1998hydrodynamics} studied the dynamics of a companion black hole ploughing through the accretion disk of an SMBH, finding two-sided plumes of ejecta, above and below the plane of the disk. \citet{lam2025black} studied the outcome of an intermediate mass black hole (IMBH) interacting with an SMBH disk, and found similar ejecta formation and substantial accretion onto the orbiting IMBH. \citet{dodd2025perturbing} studied the global density wave driven by a companion black hole interacting with a disk near the primary black hole, and found consequent episodic accretion rate variations. \citet{ressler2024black} investigated a black hole interacting with pre-existing magnetically-arrested disk and found enhanced outflow as the companion black hole perturbed the disk on an orbit with high inclination.